Florida man busted for setting fire at Champs store during civil unrest

 CLICK HERE FOR THE FOX NEWS APP

-Racial tensions were running high before Floyd's death, particularly after two White men were arrested in May in the February shooting death of Black jogger Ahmaud Arbery in Georgia, and after Louisville, Kentucky, police shot Breonna Taylor, a Black emergency medical technician, to death in March after executing a no-knock search warrant.
+Racial tensions were running high before Floyd's death, particularly after two White men were arrested in May in the February shooting death of Black jogger Ahmaud Arbery in Georgia, and after Louisville, Ky., police shot Breonna Taylor, a Black emergency medical technician, to death in March after executing a no-knock search warrant.

 The Associated Press contributed to this report.